raspberrypilearning/deck-of-cards/en/step_5.md

     return self._suit
 ```

-This means that wherever someone uses the value `my_card.suit` in their program, this function will be called.
-In this case, they will receive the value of `self._suit`.
+Now, wherever someone uses the value `my_card.suit` in their program, this getter method will be called, and the user will receive the value of `self._suit` stored within the `my_card` object.

 --- collapse ---

 ---
-title: What is the property decorator?
+title: What's a decorator, and what does the `@property` decorator do?
 ---

-In object orientated programming **decorators** allow additional behaviour (or functionality) to be added to **class**.
+In object-oriented programming, decorators allow you to add additional behaviour (or functionality) to a class.

-**Decorators** can be thought of as wrappers to functions, it contains the function but it also extends it, adding additional behaviour to it.
+A decorator can be thought of as a wrapper to a method: it contains the method but it also extends its functionality.

-The **property** decorator in Python wraps the **getter** function and adds additional functionality to it so it can be used as a property an **object**.
+The `@property` decorator in Python needs to be added to the getter method so that the method 'becomes' a property.

 --- /collapse ---

 ### Setter

-+ Add another new method.
++ Add another method.
 It is important that this method **is also called `suit`**.
 It should take a piece of data representing the new suit the user would like to set, and do a basic check to make sure that the piece of data is one of the usual suits available in a deck of cards.

 ```python
 def suit(self, suit):